 Our adoption process:

 Get a good Guinea Pig text book and surf the net to find out as much information as you can !!!

 All the advice on our site is provided by experienced owners and small animal vets.

 2:Check out our adoption pages on the web site:

 Please contact the foster carer email listed by the Guinea Pigs you are interested in.
-They will get in touch with you to discuss our adoption policy and your needs.Evidence of your intended set up will be required prior to adoption, we are happy to offer a home set up check to advise you.
+They will get in touch with you to discuss our adoption policy and your needs.Evidence of your intended set up will be required prior to adoption, we do a home set up check.

 4: Getting Ready: